Melissa Villaseñor hilariously called out the Oscars with her “White Male Rage” songs on SNL

 That Greta Gerwig reference?
 We felt that.

-We know she was kidding before, but TBH, can we citizens nominate Melissa Villaseñor in the Best Original Song category?
+We know she was kidding before, but TBH, can we citizens nominate Melissa Villaseñor in the Best Original Song category? false

 Apologies to all you Colin Josts out there who watch Joker while working out and binged the full three-hour Irishman while spending Christmas alone.